Links on Android Authority may earn us a commission. Learn more.

 The Garmin Venu 2 is a well-rounded smartwatch that I don't want to take off my wrist.

 Of course, some things need improving.
-The heart rate sensor isn’t quite there yet, and I’d really like to see Garmin focus on even more smartwatch features in the future — especially if it’s trying to court Wear OS/Apple Watch/Galaxy Watch users looking for an alternative.
+The heart rate sensor isn’t quite there yet, and I’d really like to see Garmin focus on even more smartwatch features in the future.
+But arguably, that watch now exists with the more expensive Venu 2 Plus.
+Whether the premium is worth it is another matter entirely.